 The Public Switched Telephone Network (PSTN) has deep roots in businesses of all shapes and sizes.
 One area that is largely overlooked is the role the PSTN plays in emergency elevator communications.

 You’ve most likely seen the button built into the front panel of the elevator, especially if you have small children (No!
 Don’t touch that!).
 Unless you are stuck and need help.
 But have you ever thought much about the technology behind the panel that connects your cries for help to those who have the capacity to do so?
 And with elevators typically lasting 15-20 years, many of them still use the twisted copper pair wires of the traditional PSTN to contact help in the event of an emergency.

 This is great….as long as the PSTN is in service.
-And as more of the traditional telephony carriers shut down the copper lines in favor of the newer digital IP lines (with the FCC’s blessing, no less), you will need to carefully consider how you will maintain elevator code compliance with digital IP telephony solutions.
+And as more of the traditional telephony carriers shut down the copper lines in favor of the newer digital IP lines (with the FCC’s blessing, no less), you will need to carefully consider how you will maintain elevator code compliance with digital IP telephony solutions such as VoIP.

 Elevator Code Requirements

 While local jurisdictions have their own requirements that you will need to be aware of, the A17.1 and the A117.1 are the national standards that you also need to be aware of.
 The A17.1 is the code requirements and how it is measured and achieved, while the A117.1 looks at ADA compliance and how and what needs to be accessible.
 When an elevator system meets the standards of both, the system or devices can be used.
 There is no language within the codes that prohibit the use of the newer communications protocols, such as VoIP, cellular, or satellite, assuming it meets all of the 14 requirements listed.

 Why Does the End of the PSTN Matter for Elevators?